 I have learned how to communicate effectively.
 Now I can solve any problem in the workplace by discussing it with the supervisor and line chief.
 Before P.A.C.E.
 I could not clearly discuss problems with my husband.
 Now I do not hesitate to talk to him and clearly express any idea or problem.

 Gap Inc.’s P.A.C.E. program - Meet San (2012)

 P.A.C.E.
 Program Expansion

 In 2013, Gap, Inc. began to expand the program, and at the 2015 Clinton Global Initiative meeting, the company announced an ambitious goal to extend its workplace education program to one million women and girls.
-As of early 2020, over 500,000 women in 16 countries had participated.
+As of April 2021, over 715,000 women in 17 countries had participated.
 Gap, Inc. expects to reach or exceed its 2015 goal by 2022.